 Who we are

 Hi, I’m Paulina, the heart behind Rocket Paws.
-I’ve spent my entire life in pet — growing up in a family-run pet store to spending nearly a decade on the road as a pet retail advisor, helping shops across the Midwest bring the best care to their customers.
-After years of travel with my German Shepherd Romeo, I wanted to take everything I’d learned & bring it home, creating something local, personal, & impactful.
+I’ve spent my entire life in pet — growing up in a family-run pet store to spending nearly a decade on the road as a pet store advisor.
+After years of travel with my German Shepherd Romeo, I wanted to take everything I’d learned and bring it home, creating something local, personal, and impactful.

-With Rocket Paws, I’m combining years of expertise with a genuine passion for helping pets & their people live healthier, happier lives — while also supporting local rescues, foster programs, & local family-run pet stores.
+With Rocket Paws, I’m combining years of expertise with a genuine passion for helping pets and their people live healthier, happier lives — while also supporting local rescues, foster programs, and local family-run pet stores.

 Because for me, it’s not just about exercise.
 It’s about building a stronger, healthier community, one dog at a time.